sanvi1855544/eeg_preprop_rag/README.md

 # EEG-PreProp-RAG, inspireed by CodeRAG-Bench

-Our CS 159 Project was doing RAG on a corpus of strictly EEG repositories.
+Our CS 159 Project does RAG on a corpus of strictly EEG repositories.
 This is a modification of the code repository for the project ["CodeRAG-Bench: Can Retrieval Augment Code Generation?"](https://code-rag-bench.github.io/).

 ## Report